qwerty12/mpv-config/README.md

 * You should have `cacert` globally installed with [Scoop](https://scoop.sh) or comment out `tls-ca-file` and `tls-verify` in mpv.conf

+* mpv.conf and script-opts\autosubsync.conf, at the very least, hardcode paths specific to my system, which you should change for correct operation

 ### Credits

 For the scripts, it should be obvious where they're from, so I'll avoid listing them again.
 Configurations were copied from the following places:

 https://github.com/dexeonify/mpv-config/

 https://github.com/CogentRedTester/my-mpv-settings/

 https://github.com/po5/mpv-config/

 https://github.com/AN3223/dotfiles/

 https://github.com/he2a/mpv-config/

 https://github.com/DrPleaseRespect/DrPleaseRespect-MPV-Config/

 https://github.com/deus0ww/mpv-conf/